napari/docs/docs/developers/contributing/index.md

 # Contributing guide

 We welcome your contributions!
 Here you will find a guide to the contribution workflow and tips for contributing to napari.
+If you are looking to learn more about the napari code base, see the [napari architecture guide](architecture-index).
 Do not hesitate to [contact](contact) us if you have any queries.

 ```{note}
 To contribute to our blog, the [Island Dispatch](https://napari.org/island-dispatch), check out https://github.com/napari/island-dispatch.